Development of a Compton Imager Setup: Compton Event Reconstruction

 \section{Compton Event Reconstruction}

-There are various methods to infer the source position and other characteristics in a Compton camera starting from Simple Back--Projection of event circles onto the sky to iterative imaging reconstruction approaches like list-mode likelihood image reconstruction algorithm (LM-ML-EM) and the Maximum Entropy Method (MEM) \cite{zoglauerthesis,Frandes2016}.
-Our focus in this work is the demonstration of a Compton camera in sub--MeV range, hence in our analysis we stick to the straight forward back--projection method, which we discuss in this section.
+There are various methods to infer the source position and other characteristics in a Compton camera starting from simple Back--Projection of event circles onto the sky to iterative imaging reconstruction approaches like Maximum-Likelihood Expectation-Maximization (MLEM) algorithm and the Maximum Entropy Method (MEM) \citep{zoglauerthesis,Frandes2016}.
+Our focus in this work is the demonstration of a Compton camera in sub--MeV range, hence in our analysis we start with the straight forward back--projection method, which we discuss in this section.
+Then, we reconstruct source positions with the MLEM method (\S\ref{ref:mlem}).
 We discuss some of the limitations for this in \S\ref{subsec:limitations}.